DeQuayG/DeQuayG/README.md

 - 🌱 I’m currently learning the small details of Authentication.
 - 📫 You can reach me via dmglascoe@protonmail.com
 - I write about my projects on Medium here: https://medium.com/@dmglascoe
-- My favorite project is the "Pipe" repo.
-I'm currently working on a Secure S3 File Viewer App.
-Before that I was most recently tinkering in the "AzureProject" repo.
+- I'm currently working on a Secure S3 File Viewer App that dives into OAuth via an Auth0 Federated Login.
+Before that I was probably most recently tinkering in the "AzureProject" repo.
+- You'll see a lot of pushes to private repos in my history, I'm working towards making those public!